 Yes – music production – I know, but under what circumstances?
 Do you need a center for your home studio?

 Do you need it for a live DJ set?
 Do you need it for a quick portable studio?

 Do you work with samples or do you record more?

 Do you prefer a PC/Windows environment or a Mac/OSX one?

-Buying a laptop is similar to buying an audio interface, so you should approach it the same.
+Buying a laptop for music production is similar to buying an audio interface, so you should approach it the same.

 What you buy is what you have, with little room for improvement.
 You have brands, they have their product lines/series and each series has its models.

 To help narrow your search I will offer a “general public opinion” list of brands and what to consider, but ultimately you will have to check the model spec sheets and pick which suits you best.